Home

 Serverless framework

-Next, we call a terminal command and the magic of the framework happens — everything is packed, everything is uploaded — deployed by a single command.
+Next, we call a terminal command and the magic of the framework happens — everything is packed, everything is uploaded — and deployed by a single command.
 The result is an endpoint that we can call and see how our function works.

-What the serverless framework do:
+What the serverless framework does:

 1. Manages deployments and creates required resources(API Gateway endpoint, IAM)